Mobility Assistance Dogs

 Like many things in life, there’s not a cookie-cutter training method nor is there a “one-dog fits all” idea we use for each dog.
 When you apply to receive an assistance dog, we determine your specific needs and match it to the ability of one particular dog.

 At Canine Partners for Life, we first select your mobility assistance dog based on its innate abilities and characteristics.
 We choose one that is calm and resilient to distractions.
-We then train the canine for general assistance and obedience.
+Our service dog trainers train the canine for general assistance and obedience.
 As the final step, we teach them how to interact with you and how to perform particular duties parallel to your needs.

 Our selection is specific to your symptoms and the dog’s capabilities.
 We begin training early in the puppy stage, as early as eight weeks old.
 However, we wait to prepare them for stability work until they finish growing.
 In the end, your dog will possess training specialized for you.
 Your companion will develop skills to eliminate or mitigate your disability.